TERMS & CONDITIONS

 If any term or condition is found to be invalid, illegal or otherwise unenforceable, it will be deemed modified to the extent necessary in the court's opinion to render it enforceable, and the rights and obligations of the parties will be construed and enforced accordingly, preserving, to the maximum extent possible, the intent of the parties.

-In these terms and conditions unless otherwise indicated by the context: (i) reference to a party to a document includes that party’s successors and permitted assigns; (ii) “including” and other similar words are not words of limitation; (iii) an agreement, deed, covenant, representation or warranty on the part of two or more persons binds them jointly and severally; (iv) general words following words describing a particular class or category are not restricted to that class or category; (v) “Law” means any Commonwealth or Australian state legislation regulations and the general law (all as amended or replaced from time to time) and includes in particular the Commonwealth Competition and Consumer Act 2010 (Cth) the Personal Property Securities Act 2009 (Cth); (vi) “PPSA” means Personal Property Securities Act 2009 (Cth); “Purchase Monies Securities Interest” or “PMSI” has the meaning given in section 14 of the PPSA; (vii) “Corporations Act 2001” means the Corporation Act 2001 (Cth); (viii) "Privacy Statement" means our privacy statement attached as Schedule 1; (viii) “Third Party Product” means software, products and services that are provided by third parties or interoperate with our product and/or that may be identified as a third party product or services; and (ix) “Third Party Suppliers” means the suppliers or vendors of the Third Party Products.
+In these terms and conditions unless otherwise indicated by the context: (i) reference to a party to a document includes that party’s successors and permitted assigns; (ii) “including” and other similar words are not words of limitation; (iii) an agreement, deed, covenant, representation or warranty on the part of two or more persons binds them jointly and severally; (iv) general words following words describing a particular class or category are not restricted to that class or category; (v) “Law” means any Commonwealth or Australian state legislation, regulations and the general law (all as amended or replaced from time to time) and includes in particular the Commonwealth Competition and Consumer Act 2010 (Cth) and the Personal Property Securities Act 2009 (Cth); (vi) “PPSA” means Personal Property Securities Act 2009 (Cth); “PMSI” or “purchase money security interests” has the meaning given in section 14 of the PPSA; (vii) “Corporations Act 2001” means the Corporations Act 2001 (Cth); (viii) "Privacy Statement" means our privacy statement attached as Schedule 1; (viii) “Third-Party Product” means products and/or services that are provided by third parties or interoperate with our product and/or service that may be identified as a third-party product or service; and (ix) “Third-Party Suppliers” means the suppliers or vendors of the Third-Party Products.

 SCHEDULE 1 - PRIVACY STATEMENT